 These foods are found in Tamil Nadu, South India, India, North India, Himachal Pradesh, South India, Orissa, East India.

-SEE MORE: List of Fermented Food
+SEE MORE: Mega Collection of Indian Fermented Food

 Cereal/pulses and buttermilk-based fermented foods: